Social learning (social pedagogy): Paul Natorp - Social Pedagogy

 Paul Natorp (1854 - 1924) was a German philosopher and educator.
 In 1899, he published Sozialpädagogik: Theorie der Willensbildung auf der Grundlage der Gemeinschaft (Social Pedagogy: The theory of educating the human will into a community asset).
 According to him, education should be social, thus an interaction between educational and social processes.
-Natorp believed in the model of Gemeinshaft (small community) in order to build universal happiness and achieve true humanity.
+Natorp believed in the model of Gemeinschaft (small community) in order to build universal happiness and achieve true humanity.
 At the time, philosophers like Jean-Jacques Rousseau, John Locke, Johann Heinrich Pestalozzi and Immanuel Kant were preoccupied by the structure of society and how it may influence human interrelations.
 Philosophers were not solely thinking of the child as an individual but rather at what he/she can bring to creating human togetherness and societal order.

 Natorp's perspective was influenced by Plato's ideas about the relation between the individual and the city-state (polis).
 The polis is a social and political structure of society that, according to Plato, allows individuals to maximize their potential.
 It is strictly structured with classes serving others and philosopher kings setting universal laws and truths for all.
 Furthermore, Plato argued for the need to pursue intellectual virtues rather than personal advancements such as wealth and reputation.
 Natorp's interpretation of the concept of the polis is that an individual will want to serve his/her community and state after having been educated, as long as the education is social (Sozialpädagogik).

 Natorp focused on education for the working class as well as social reform.
 His view of social pedagogy outlined that education is a social process and social life is an educational process.
 Social pedagogic practices are a deliberative and rational form of socialization.
 Individuals become social human beings by being socialized into society.
 Social pedagogy involves teachers and children sharing the same social spaces.